A year after Ziggy Stardust ascended, we track down the David Bowie impersonator who is still dedicating his life to the Thin White Duke.

 The surge in interest has puzzled Brighton somewhat.
 "A horribly sad thing about humanity is when we lose something we want it all the more" he says.
 "It would be nice if we appreciated things while we have them, but it doesn't seem to be in our makeup."
 For Brighton's part, he still refers to Bowie in the present tense: "I don't ever say he 'was.'
 I'm not there yet."

 Brighton's commitment to Bowie goes well beyond a mere appreciation, but it came about somewhat by accident.
-A career guitarist, Brighton has played with everyone from Elton John to Stevie Wonder to Little Richard.
+A career guitarist, Brighton has played on bills with Elton John, Stevie Wonder, and Little Richard.
 But shopping his own music around in the 80s, "record companies would listen to my demos and they would say 'that sounds too much like Bowie' or 'that sounds like someone trying too hard not to sound like Bowie'", he says.
 So he embraced it.
 By the mid-90s, Brighton was developing his Bowie act while simultaneously performing in Vegas six nights a week as George Harrison in "Beatlemania."

 To master his craft Brighton watched videos in his living room, studying hip cocks and shoulder shimmies.
 He forensically examined photographs of Bowie's face to find where he might, with a sweep or blush or a bit of contouring, perfect what is a striking but not exact resemblance to the icon.
 His face is longer than Bowie's, but his mouth and nose are similar enough.
 Incidentally, so is his name.
 Six years later in 2000 the band, made up of musicians who've played with everyone from the Doors to Frank Zappa and Sly Stone, played their first show at a small club in LA.
 Deliberately, Brighton avoided promoting it too heavily: "You have the risk of making a total jackass of yourself" Brighton laughs.